Jonas Deichmann

-Jonas Deichmann (born 15 April 1987 in Stuttgart) is a best-selling author, adventurer, extreme athlete, and holder of multiple world records in cycling and endurance.
-He is a popular motivational speaker at German companies and sports teams.
+Jonas Deichmann (born 15 April 1987 in Stuttgart) is an author, adventurer, extreme athlete, and holder of multiple world records in cycling and endurance.
+He is a motivational speaker at German companies and sports teams.

 Early life

 Jonas Deichmann was born on 15 April 1987 in Stuttgart, a city in the German state of Baden-Württemberg.
 During his childhood the family moved to the Black Forest where he grew up in Grunbach and Pforzheim and attended economics-oriented Fritz Erler high school in Pforzheim.

 After high school, he studied International Business in Sweden, Brazil, Singapore, Denmark and India.
 He completed a BSc in Business Administration and Economics at Jönköping International Business School in 2012 followed by a master's degree from Copenhagen Business School in 2014.
 After university he returned to Germany and worked as a sales manager for a Swedish software company in Munich.

 Family and relatives

 Jonas' grandfather moved from Germany to West Africa, settled in Guinea, started working as a snake catcher and sailing around the world.
 According to Jonas, the grandfather was a big childhood influence and a hero figure who sparked Jonas' thirst for adventure.